bimalkeeth/upguard/microbatching/README.md

 when shut down poison pill issued  existing jobs in the container will be executed and and shut down will be executed.

+This library is designed for micro batch operations with view of execution happen each one second delay if the batch size is  met.

 ![img.png](flow_diagram.png)